dennisbaum/kirby-public-starter-kit-customfolder/README.md

 # Kirby 3.6 Public Starter Kit

-A copy of the Kirby Starterkit, but with **public folder structure** and finally the right composer config for a **custom folder structure**.
-That should be a good starting point, to create all kind of kirby projects and be able to build to '/dist' or setup a backend/frontend-structure...however (build not included yet)
+A copy of the Kirby Starterkit, but with a more secure **public folder structure** and a composer config for a **custom folder structure**.
+That should be a good starting point, to create all kind of kirby projects and be able to build to '/dist' or setup a backend/frontend-headless-structure ... whatever (build not included yet)

 - Secure Public Folder Setup '/src/public'
 - Composer installs Kirby to '/src/vendor'